Board Members

 Kermit Cuff

 Kermit is a transit planning supervisor and former Employee of the Year for the Valley Transportation Authority (VTA).
-He is also an ultramarathon runner and a team captain for the 500 Mile American Indian Spiritual Marato young people.
-Kermit was recently honored for his nomination for a youth service award from Project Cornerstone.
+He is also an ultramarathon runner and a team captain for the 500 Mile American Indian Spiritual Marathon team.
+Many Sunrise students have participated in the team training runs, and he is passionate about helping the students believe in themselves and search for greatness.
+His greatest satisfaction comes from being a mentor to young people.

 Secretary